-There are five leading IBD research centres across Canada, now part of the new national network called PACE (Promoting Access and Care through Centres of Excellence).
+There are five leading IBD research centers across Canada, now part of the new national network called PACE (Promoting Access and Care through Centres of Excellence).

-“It gives us the opportunity to partner with other research centres and other clinical care centres to really put our arms around this tragic disease,” Dr. Remo Pannaccione, PACE lead at the University of Calgary’s Cumming School of Medicine said.
+“It gives us the opportunity to partner with other research centers and other clinical care centers to really put our arms around this tragic disease,” Dr. Remo Pannaccione, PACE lead at the University of Calgary’s Cumming School of Medicine said.

-Over the next two years, both the Calgary and Edmonton centres will focus on reducing chronic steroid therapy.
+Over the next two years, both the Calgary and Edmonton centers will focus on reducing chronic steroid therapy.

 “Steroids are extremely difficult on the body,” Crohn’s patient Tammy Truman said.
 “What happens right now is that by the time a patient sees a gastro specialist, they’re already on these massive steroids and it’s already doing a lot of damage.
 So hopefully, with this new announcement, they won’t have to be on steroids as long.
 They’ll be able to come to see a specialist quicker.
 They’ll know there’s options for treatment other than steroids, so they won’t have to deal with the chronic steroid use and the ugly side effects that come with that.”

 About 250,000 Canadians are currently living with Crohn’s and colitis.